gregordr/ImageStore/README.md

 Edit it according to your liking, then run ```docker-compose up```.
 Note that you need to comment in one of the two labelers, in case you want automatic image labeling.

 Go to http://localhost:3000, or whichever port you have chosen to use.

+If you want to build yourself, for example because you are not on x86_64, then clone this repo and run ```docker-compose -f docker-compose-build.yml up```